 “Accelerate Your Legal Career”

-Gerald Slater, Assistant Dean for Professional & Career Development, explains how Suffolk Law’s own Accelerator-to-Practice Program gives our students an advantage in today’s legal work environment.
+Gerald Slater, Associate Dean for Professional & Career Development, explains how Suffolk Law’s own Accelerator-to-Practice Program gives our students an advantage in today’s legal work environment.

 What is the Accelerator-to-Practice Program?